zeroes-ones/FlickrSearch/README.md

 Sample for access flickr apis and showing images

 ##### This projects needs `Carthage` setup
-After downloading the project run `carthage update --platform iOS` to download dependencies
+After downloading the project run `carthage update --platform iOS` in project root directory to download dependencies

+### Demo